MariaDB Protocol Differences with MySQL

 It indicates:

-A connector knows that character_set_client set to utf8mb4, then could avoid executing a command like "SET NAMES utf8mb4".
+A connector knows that, if `character_set_client` is set to `utf8mb4`, it can avoid executing a statement like `SET NAMES utf8mb4`.

 Unsupported features and associate capabilities: